Ahmed-sudo-eng/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 100-move_to_utf8.sql: a script that converts hbtn_0c_0 database to UTF8

 101-avg_temperatures.sql: a script that displays the average temperature by city ordered by temperature

+103-max_state.sql: a script that displays the max temperature of each state (ordered by State name).